ALib C++ Library

 4.6.2 Using Custom Resources and/or Configuration Plug-ins

-This has to be done prior to the first invocation of function Bootstrap .
+This has to be done before the first invocation of function Bootstrap.

-As documented with class Configuration , the type allows to be equipped with custom mechanics for loading external data.
+As documented with class Configuration, the type allows being equipped with custom mechanics for loading external data.
 To do so, the bootstrapping process has to be interrupted after the configuration is internally created.
 This is done by explicitly specifying BootstrapPhases::PrepareConfig with function Bootstrap.

 The schematic that shows both approaches at once, then looks as follows: